copsTvFan/cops-episode-guide/readme.md

 Improvements over Thrawn's guide:

 - contains multiple corrections (especially officer names)
-- contains all new episodes
+- contains almost all new episodes
 - allows text selection and copying
 - has no ads
+- all episodes are on a single page, allowing for easy and fast text search with `Ctrl`+`F`
 - has better design and hosting (free CDN)
 - can be collaboratively edited (feel free to contribute!)
 - can be cloned using a single command (`git clone`) for easy archival